-Case presenting the following symptoms: Bald spot as large as a silver dollar on left side of the head.
+Case presenting the following symptoms: Bald spot as large as a silver dollar on left side of the dead.
 Hair falls out easily, when combing, all over the head, also of beard.
-Came on after gonorrhæa a year ago, and has probably taken much potash.
-Lycop., Natr. mur. were of no avail during four or five months.
+Came on after gonorrhœa a year ago, and has probably taken much potash.
 After taking Kali sulph., every third day a powder for three weeks, the hair ceased falling and the bald spot is covered with hair.
-(W. P. Wesselhoeft, M.D.
-From Hg.)
+(W. P. Wesselhoeft, M. D. From Hg.)